Where is cycling to work most common?

-With the census being the main source of population and lifestyle data and the next census two years away, it will be fascinating to see what has changed in commuting patterns over the last 10 years and if the situation has improved.
+With the census being the main source of population and lifestyle data and the next census looming, it will be fascinating to see what has changed in commuting patterns over the last 10 years and if the situation has improved.
 In the meantime, keep pedalling!

 Our other blogs